Subscribe today for more stories, tips, and updates.

 Apart from the automobile, bicycles are tied to more childhood injuries than any other consumer product, including trampolines, ladders and swimming pools.

-Getting your child to consistently wear a helmet starts with you.
+Getting your child to consistently wear a helmet starts with parents!
 Kids have heard from friends that helmets aren’t cool.
-It’s up to you as the parent to break through those misconceptions by being a good example for your child.
-That means when you’re on a bike, you need to be a good example and also have a helmet on.
-If you’re not wearing a helmet when you ride, your child will think they don’t need one either.
+Break through those misconceptions by setting a good example.
+That means when you’re on a bike, you also need to have a helmet on, even if it is a short distance.
+If you’re not wearing a helmet when you ride, your kids will think they don’t need one either.

-The other key to getting a child to buy-in to head protection is to give them a say in what they’re wearing.
-Your son or daughter should be with you when you go to pick out a helmet.
-There are hundreds of cool designs to choose from and if your child likes the helmet they choose there is a much better chance they’ll wear it.
+The other key to getting your child to wear head protection is to give them a say in what they’re wearing.
+Let them pick it out!
+There are hundreds of cool designs to choose from and if your kids like the helmet they select, there is a much better chance they’ll wear it.

 Bicycle helmets: Bike helmets are different from other helmets because they’re designed to take extreme force from one impact, as in a collision with a car, or major fall.
 But, once they take a hit, the helmet should always be replaced.